SLINGhub/MSOrganiser/CONTRIBUTING.md

 -   Minimal, non breaking changes or bug fixes only are indicated by increasing the **patch** version number.
 Examples of minimal changes are are updating of documentations, fixing of typo in the software output and so on

--   Current development versions of our packages (i.e. master/main branch from GitHub) additionally have a **development** version number.
+-   Current development versions of our packages (i.e. main branch from GitHub) additionally have a **development** version number.
 The **development** version number is typically `9000`

 ## Ask a question ❓️

 Using `MSOrganiser` and got stuck?
-Browse the [Summary and User Documentation](https://github.com/SLINGhub/MSOrganiser/tree/master/docs) to see if you can find a solution.
+Browse the [Summary and User Documentation](https://github.com/SLINGhub/MSOrganiser/tree/main/docs) to see if you can find a solution.

 Still stuck?
 Post your questions as an [issue](https://github.com/SLINGhub/MSOrganiser/issues) or [discussion](https://github.com/SLINGhub/MSOrganiser/discussions) on GitHub.
 While we cannot offer quick user support, we'll try to do our best to address it, as questions often lead to better documentation 📚 or the discovery of bugs 🐛.

 ## Improve the documentation 📚

 Noticed a typo ?
 Have a better example or dataset to explain a function?
-Good [documentation](https://github.com/SLINGhub/MSOrganiser/tree/master/docs) makes all the difference, so your help to improve it is very welcome!
+Good [documentation](https://github.com/SLINGhub/MSOrganiser/tree/main/docs) makes all the difference, so your help to improve it is very welcome!

 If you are just started on it, look at the Summary file.